-One virtue that is important to me that I haven't yet demonstrated is creativity.
+One virtue that is important to me that I haven't demonstrated well is creativity.
 Creativity is important to me because it allows teams to develop innovative solutions and approach problems from fresh perspectives.
 It enables us to think outside the box and come up with unique ideas that can add value to our project and make it stand out from similar platforms.
-While I haven't yet had the opportunity to fully demonstrate creativity in my senior design project, I am planning to contribute in this way to design and develop engaging and innovative questions that enhance the learning experience for CPRE 2880 students.
-Additionally, I aim to bring creative solutions to any technical or design challenges that we face, ensuring that our project is not only functional but also impactful and user-friendly for our users.
+Inside of the aspects of the project that I worked on, I feel like I was able to design and develop engaging and innovative questions that enhance the learning experience for CPRE 2880 students, even if it wasn't necessarily displaying creativity.
+Looking back, I would've liked to display my creativity more in my aim to bring creative solutions to any technical or design challenges that we face, ensuring that our project is not only functional but also impactful and user-friendly for our users.